Clarify your Interests, Skills, Values and Unique Qualities

 Meet with us to update your resume and cover letter for the new industry you are targeting.

 - Synthesize the results from your exploration, research, and networking.
 Use this information to align your resume and cover letters with the new industry.
-You can find resume examples in our Career Planning Guide or come talk to us!
+You can find resume examples elsewhere on this website.

 - Talk to people you know (friends, family, past colleagues, professors, etc.) to find opportunities.
 Search for internship and volunteer experiences through our Internship Programs and LionSHARE database.